These basic paleo meatballs are the perfect replacement for your traditional meatball recipe.

-As you may already know, most of the recipes find today will make use of breadcrumbs and other non-paleo ingredients to help bulk out the mix.
-The truth is you actually don’t need any of these ingredients to be able to make a good meatball.
+Most of the meatball recipes that you find today will make use of breadcrumbs and other non-paleo ingredients to help bulk out the mixture.
+However, you do not need any of these ingredients to make a good meatball.

-If you want to see how these paleo meatballs, then check out the video below.
+If you want to see how to make these paleo meatballs, then check out the video below.
 I also have a full written recipe right underneath the video that you should check out.

 Paleo Meatballs Recipe